Guitar-Sound-Processing/GSP/gsp_daisy/Commands.md

 ### Detune:

-Reduces the frequency of the input signal down to half maximum (inverse of Pitch Shifter)
+Reduces the frequency of the input signal down to half (inverse of Pitch Shifter)

 	dtn [([+][]c)] s detune mixer gain
 		detune 		– Pitch (detune)